 4. What if our family moves?

 We must know where Guardian Families are keeping our dogs at all times.
 If you are moving, we must know your physical location.
 If your move is outside of our Guardian area, arrangements must be made to accommodate the guardian agreement.
 Each situation is reviewed and considered.
-Our goal is to maintain a family unit that includes your guardian puppy.
+Our goal is to maintain a family unit that includes your guardian puppy, but also allows for us to retain our breeding dog arrangement with our host families.

 5. Can I have other dogs in addition to my Lucky Dood?